Unlucky break: Will travel insurance protect you when you need it?

 - Injuries and accidents, unless it's from an excluded activity, such as skiing

 They usually don't cover your property, such as damaged or stolen luggage, or cancellation costs.
-If they do, the conditions are more restrictive and claim limits are much lower and have a much higher excess than comprehensive policies.
+If they do, the conditions tend to be more restrictive, with lower claim limits and higher excesses than comprehensive policies.
 See Smarttraveller's full list of what is and isn’t included.

 Comprehensive travel insurance